blakesmith/blakesmith.github.com/_posts/2011-02-08-on-programming-and-finding-mental-rest.markdown

 ideas into logical structure, rather than hammering a nail into a 2 by 4.

 It's not easy to spend all day inside your head.
 Your mind is often a much scarier place than you ever really imagined.
-We're a mess of emotions and stresses and relationships and conflict and loss and pain and fear.
-We're not creatures who can exist purely on logic, and yet so often that is the type of thinking that programming rewards.
+It's a mess of emotions and stresses and relationships and conflict and loss and pain and fear.
+We're not creatures who can exist purely on logic, and yet so often that is the type of thinking that computer programming rewards.

 In spite of this, I have come to realize that the software developers I look up to the most are the ones who are able to get outside of their heads.
 They are